National Transportation Safety Board: History

 The NTSB seal in use 1967–74.

 The origin of the NTSB was in the Air Commerce Act of 1926, which assigned the United States Department of Commerce responsibility for investigating domestic aviation accidents.
-Before the NTSB, the Federal Aviation Administration's (FAA; at the time the CAA/Civil Aviation Authority) independence was questioned as it was investigating itself and would be biased to find external faults, coalescing with the 1931 crash killing Notre Dame coach Knute Rockne and the 1935 crash that killed Senator Bronson Cutting.
+Before the NTSB, the Federal Aviation Administration's (FAA; at the time the Civil Aviation Authority) independence was questioned as it was investigating itself and would be biased to find external faults, coalescing with the 1931 crash killing Notre Dame coach Knute Rockne and the 1935 crash that killed Senator Bronson Cutting.
 The United States's first "independent" Air Safety Board was established in 1938: it lasted only fourteen months.
 In 1940, this authority was transferred to the Civil Aeronautics Board's newly formed Bureau of Aviation Safety.

-On April 1, 1967, the Congress created a separate cabinet-level Department of Transportation, which among other things, established the Federal Aviation Administration as an agency under the DOT.
+On April 1, 1967, the Congress created a separate cabinet-level Department of Transportation (DOT), which among other things, established the Federal Aviation Administration as an agency under the DOT.
 At the same time, the NTSB was established as an independent agency which absorbed the Bureau of Aviation Safety's responsibilities.
 However, from 1967 to 1975, the NTSB reported to the DOT for administrative purposes, while conducting investigations into the Federal Aviation Administration, also a DOT agency.

 To avoid any conflict, the Congress passed the Independent Safety Board Act, and on April 1, 1975, the NTSB became a fully independent agency.
 As of 2015, the NTSB has investigated over 140,000 aviation incidents and several thousand surface transportation incidents.